Why Adalo Is Perfect for Airtable Data Sync Apps

 Generating Your Airtable Personal Access Token

-Airtable stopped allowing new API keys on August 1, 2023, and fully deprecated them February 1, 2024.
-Only Personal Access Tokens (PATs) work for new integrations.
+Airtable deprecated API keys and only Personal Access Tokens (PATs) work for new integrations.

 To create your PAT: